 Gifted and Talented

-The Gifted & Talented Program provided by Rock Hill Schools consist of a series of programs to meet the needs of gifted & talented students in grades 3-12.
+The Gifted & Talented Program provided by Rock Hill Schools consists of a series of programs to meet the needs of gifted & talented students in grades 3-12.
 We offer programs and services that match the unique characteristics and needs of high achieving students.

 The mission of Rock Hill Schools' gifted education program is to provide opportunities that promote high achievement, develop critical thinking, enhance creativity and innovation in an environment that fosters collaboration and civic engagement in a global society.

 -Gifted and talented students have the right to an appropriate education, one grounded in the recognition of their individual differences and unique learning needs.